ukcivil/insightforge-capstone/README.md

 ---

-### 🌐 Step 3: Deployed with Streamlit Cloud
+### 🌐 Step 3: Deployed with Streamlit Cloud to Allow for creating a Web interface that anyone can use.

-To make the app usable by anyone:
 1. The GitHub repo was connected to [Streamlit Cloud](https://streamlit.io/cloud)
-2. Streamlit pulled the `app.py` file and required libraries from `requirements.txt`
+2. Streamlit pulled my code stored in the `app.py` file and required libraries from `requirements.txt`
 3. The app was deployed as a live website

 This process made it possible to share the project as a web app where users can:
 - Upload a CSV
 - Ask questions
-- View smart insights and charts instantly
+- View results of questions and visuals if relevant instantly

 ---

----

 ##  What Tools Were Used

 This app was built with:
-- **OpenAI GPT-3.5** – helps with proper answers
+- **OpenAI GPT-3.5** – helps with intelligent answers
 - **LangChain** – allows searching through the data
 - **Streamlit** – allows for a web interface
 - **Pandas / Seaborn / Matplotlib** – for charts and data handling